wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 3.2.1 =
+More orientation: After activation of this plugin a message tells you where you can find the plugin in the WordPress backend.

 = 3.2 =
 Better overview: Now you can see both in the preview and the result lists the current assigned featured image of each post.